johnguzmare/datasciencecoursera/Getting and Cleaning Data/Week4/Project/Readme.md

 ### Files

-'CodeBook.md': Indicate all the variables and summaries calculated, along with units, and any other relevant information.
+`CodeBook.md`: Indicate all the variables and summaries calculated, along with units, and any other relevant information.

-'Readme.md'	: Explains the analysis files in a clear and understandable way.
+`Readme.md`	: Explains the analysis files in a clear and understandable way.

-'run_analysis.R' : 	R script to run data processing.
+`run_analysis.R` : 	R script to run data processing.

-'tidy.txt': Tidy data set with the average of each variable for each activity and each subject.
+`tidy.txt`: Tidy data set with the average of each variable for each activity and each subject.

 ## Data processing